 I strongly suggest that you practise a variety of ways of performing each of the basic Aikido forms.
 This way you'll develop a greater understanding of the main principles involved that underlie them.

 My Aikido First Aid Kit ebook teaches you how to prevent and treat Aikido injuries.
-It gives you the tools you need to help you stay on the fast track to Aikido mastery.
-PLUS you'll get FREE BONUS ebooks...
+It gives you the tools you need to stat healthy.
+PLUS you'll get other FREE BONUS ebooks.